 In 2017, Oregon Governor Kate Brown signed into law Attorney General Rosenblum’s bill requiring Oregon colleges and universities to send students annual, easy-to-understand letters explaining the scope of their federal educational debt, including the amount of loans taken out, and what the potential total payment over the life of the loan could be.

-That is why in during the 2019 Oregon legislative session, the Attorney General is working with the Oregon legislature to introduce a bill to address some of the problems borrowers experience with student loan servicers, or the companies that service student loans and advise borrowers of their repayment options.
-These companies have been known to steer borrowers in detrimental directions and not to have the borrower’s best interests at heart, by steering borrowers toward less favorable repayment options and other harmful practices.
+That is why in during the 2021 Oregon legislative session, the Attorney General is working with the Oregon legislature to introduce a bill to address some of the problems borrowers experience with student loan servicers, or the companies that service student loans and advise borrowers of their repayment options.
+These companies have been known to not have the borrower’s best interests at heart, by steering borrowers toward less favorable repayment options and other harmful practices.

 This legislative proposal would create a student loan ombudsperson to help educate and counsel student loan borrowers, who face complex systems of repayment.
 It also requires student loan servicers to maintain a license from the Department of Consumer and Business Services which will monitor, and, if necessary, sanction servicers of student loans who engage in fraudulent, deceptive, or dishonest dealing.